 - Break up your cut into blocks.

-- For example, if you are dong a twelve week cut, split it into three four-week time periods.
+- For example, if you are doing a twelve-week cut, split it into three four-week time periods.

 - Gradually increase your calorie deficit as you move from one phase to the next.

-- For example, cut your calories by 10% the first four weeks, 15% the second four weeks, and 20% the last four weeks.
+- For example, cut your calories by 10% during the first four weeks, 15% during the second four weeks, and 20% during the last four weeks.

-For example: If your maintenance calories are 2,500 calories a day, you can structure you cut like so...
+For example: If your maintenance calories are 2,500 calories a day, you can structure your cut like so:

 - Weeks 1-4 at 2,250 calories/day (2,500 x 90%)

 - Weeks 5-8 at 2,125 calories/day (2,500 x 85%)

 - Weeks 9-12 at 2,000 calories/day (2,500 x 80%)

 Tip: Increasing your workout intensity or frequency can cause your daily calorie needs to increase.
 Be sure to recalculate your needs as your fitness level changes.